 Finally, you said that christ never claimed to be God?
 Wow!
 Don't you believe the bible man?
 In John 8:58, Jesus said: "Before Abraham sprang into existence, I AM" (EGOEIMI)=I AM God.
 Check it in Greek, from a reliable lexical source, not some English dictionary.

 I would like it if you would post this letter on your site, with a response.
 Thanks.

 You suggest that Heb.
 1:3 says that Jesus is the "substance" of God.
 I am not sure how you are using that word.
 Substance can mean both the "essence" of something or the "material" part of something.
 Jesus Christ had a physical body and could be seen, whereas God does not have a physical body (God is SPIRIT) and God cannot be seen as He is INVISIBLE.
 It is interesting to note that the KJV translates this word "[h]upo'stasis" into 'substance' but one time in Scripture and that is not in Heb.
 1:3, but in Heb.
 11:1, Now faith IS the SUBSTANCE of things hoped for, the EVIDENCE of things not seen."
 Now that translation should receive some sort of prize for one the WORST possible translations in all Scripture.

-perception].
-What is "substance and evidence" but things that can be seen,
+"substance and evidence" but things that can be seen, weighed and perceived?